Last update: 1st Feb 2026

 Certified as a translator

-such as an honorary recognition by the Malaysian Institute of Translation & Books and in PD/viva sessions for postgraduate students
+such as an honorary recognition by the Malaysian Institute of Translation & Books and in academic assessment sessions for postgraduate students

 Received awards for service excellence